KhosrojerdiA/RAG-based-Datasets-for-Adversarial-Rank-Attacks-Against-Neural-Rankers/README.md

 ## Datasets Variation
 Our datasets are categorized as follows:
-- Platinum: Selects the best-performing adversarial modifications per document-query pair.
+- Gold: Selects the best-performing adversarial modifications per document-query pair.
 - Diamond: Strictly filters cases where documents achieve a rank of ≤10 for mid-ranked (Easy-5) and ≤50 for lower-ranked (Hard-5) documents.